mk1859/single_seed/README.md

-Here we provide code for the preparation of most of the figures for "Transcriptional heterogeneity of single seeds during the secondary dormancy induction".
+Here we provide code for the preparation of most of the figures for "Single seeds exhibit transcriptional heterogeneity during secondary dormancy induction".

 #### Load required R packages.